Francis-Komizu/Computational-Intellegence/README.md

 ## Introduction

-This repo contains my source code and results for the course *Computational Intelligence* and *Introduction to Artificial Intelligence*.
+This repo contains my source code and results for the courses *Computational Intelligence* and *Introduction to Artificial Intelligence*.